ssiddhantsharma/README.md/README.md

 - 👨‍💻 All of my publications are available at [Google Scholar](https://scholar.google.co.in/citations?user=zkgwkugAAAAJ&hl=en&oi=ao)

-- 💬 Ask me about **Computational Biochemistry, Bioninformatics, and Academia**
+- 💬 Ask me about **Computational Chemistry, Bioinformatics, and Academia**

 - 📫 Reach out to me [Email](mailto:siddhaantsharma.ss@gmail.com)